Azerbaijan Travel Blog: Best Things To Do In Azerbaijan

 After experiencing the eccentricity of Baku’s newfound wealth – flaming towers aren’t exactly found everywhere in the world… – head outside the capital to visit Gobustan National Park, where you will soon find that Azerbaijan’s nature is as unusual as its capital is eccentric.

-Gobustan is where Azerbaijan’s Mud Volcanoes are found.
+Gobustan is where Azerbaijan’s Mud Volcanoes are found, a prime example of natural Azerbaijan beauty.
 It’s a dry, featureless landscape where oil literally can be found seeping from below ground.
 It’s a geologically strange area, rich in resources, and where conditions are right in certain places for bizarre mud volcanoes to form.

 Experience The Fire Mountain

 If mud volcanoes aren’t the strangest places to visit in Azerbaijan, then next on the list of bizarre natural phenomenons is Yanar Dag.
 This is literally a mountain of fire that continually burns on a hillside near Baku.
 There is so much natural gas and oil beneath the surface of the earth here, that these unusual flames can simply light up anywhere and burn for decades.